The Best Places to Travel in March

 Technically, winter doesn’t duck out for another few weeks—but the world isn’t standing on ceremony, and neither should you.
 Go shake off the blahs at any of these early spring flings, whether your idea of a good time involves bonfires, bagpipes or balmy Brazilian nights.

 Fireworks, bonfires, music—and all-night carousing.
-That’s Valencia’s Las Fallas (March 15 to 19): the fuego-fueled party to end all parties, possibly born of pagan spring rites, subsequently overlaid with Catholic symbolism—and now a largely secular display of insanely elaborate papier mâché puppets.
+That’s Valencia’s Las Fallas (March 15-19): the fuego-fuelled party to end all parties, possibly born of pagan spring rites, subsequently overlaid with Catholic symbolism—and now a largely secular display of insanely elaborate paper mâché puppets.
 These so-called ninots come in endless varieties, from film stars to politicians to mythological beings, but almost all meet the same fate: an enormous bonfire that gets going just after midnight on March 19.
 (The ninot that’s judged the best of year is spared from the flames and preserved in the Museo Fallero).
 If you can’t get here on that exact date, know that the preliminary daily festivities kick off on March 1, and involve everything from fireworks to a paella competition (you’re in the dish’s birthplace, after all).
-And whether or not you’re in town for the cook-off (Mar.
-8), you’ll find life-altering paella.
-First stop: La Pepica, a hundred-year-old seaside restaurant that was once a favorite of Ernest Hemingway, Orson Welles, and Queen Sofia of Spain.
+And whether or not you’re in town for the cook-off (March 8), you’ll find life-altering paella.
+First stop: La Pepica, a hundred-year-old seaside restaurant that was once a favourite of Ernest Hemingway, Orson Welles, and Queen Sofia of Spain.

 St. Augustine, Florida

-Hold on to your paddy caps: The world’s oldest St. Patrick’s Day Parade (Mar.
-9) is not actually in Dublin—or for that matter, Newfoundland—but in northeastern Florida.
-New research suggests that Irish missionaries and soldiers who landed here with the Spanish conquistadors launched the world’s first procession in honor of St. Patrick at the turn of the 17th century.
-The town has since grown into Celt central—at least in March—when more than 1,000 partygoers get their green on with marching bands, floats and Irish dancers over the course of three days (this year, the 8th-10th).
+Hold on to your paddy caps: The world’s oldest St. Patrick’s Day Parade is not actually in Dublin—or for that matter, Newfoundland—but in northeastern Florida.
+Research suggests that Irish missionaries and soldiers who landed here with the Spanish conquistadors launched the world’s first procession in honour of St. Patrick at the turn of the 17th century.
+The town has since grown into Celt central—at least in March—when partygoers get their green on with marching bands, floats and Irish dancers over the course of three days (this year, March 11-13).
 Hit the Celtic Music & Heritage Festival for all the visiting Irish and Scottish musicians; the Highland Games for the caber tosses and stone puts—and the signature parade for the bonanza of bagpipes, dancers and drummers.
 At a certain point—after the whiskey tastings and Irish food stall rounds—you’ll want to give your body a break.
-And that’s where these 2-hour guided kayaking tours of the local salt marshes come in: Keep your eyes peeled for dolphins and sea turtles as you glide past the Spanish fort towards the four-hundred-year-old Mission Nombre de Dios.
+And that’s where these two-hour guided kayaking tours of the local salt marshes come in: Keep your eyes peeled for dolphins and sea turtles as you glide past the Spanish fort towards the four-hundred-year-old Mission Nombre de Dios.

-In case of severe winter blues, get on a plane to Brazil stat and head north to Olinda, where the temperatures will be hovering in the mid-eighties, and carnival season (March 1-5) will be well and truly raging.
+In case of severe winter blues, get on a plane to Brazil stat and head north to Olinda, where the temperatures will be hovering around 30 degrees, and carnival season will be well and truly raging.
 Smaller, cheaper and arguably more colourful than Rio’s, Olinda’s legendary carnival surges right through the historic city center: a UNESCO World Heritage Site packed with many rainbows’ worth of stunning colonial facades.
 Recife is just a 30-minute drive south, so be sure to check out that carnival, too, as long as you’re in the neighbourhood.
 Keep things extra festive with caipifrutas, fruit-filled variations on the caipirinha theme.
+Update: This year's carnival season has been moved to April 20-30.

-If you were the kind of kid who vibed on water fights or colour wars, India’s Holi Festival (March 20—21) is for you.
-Think forty-eight hours of outdoor mayhem—revellers of all ages smearing each other with multi-coloured powders, drenching each other with water guns, and generally acting like crazed kids mid-sugar rush.
+If you were the kind of kid who vibed on water fights or colour wars, India’s Holi Festival (March 17-18) is for you.
+Think 48 hours of outdoor mayhem—revellers of all ages smearing each other with multi-coloured powders, drenching each other with water guns, and generally acting like crazed kids mid-sugar rush.
 Except that there’s a millennium and a half of history behind this celebration—a celebration of (among other things) the love between Radha and Krishna.
-In Mathura, the birthplace of Lord Krishna, locals hang —then swing at—buttermilk-filled ceramic pots, India’s answer to the piñata.
-In Delhi, the celebrations are capped off by a huge Holi-inspired music festival: Holi Moo.
+In Mathura, the birthplace of Lord Krishna, locals hang—then swing at—buttermilk-filled ceramic pots, India’s answer to the piñata.
 And in Udaipur, the Mewar royal family hosts a grand parade, followed by cocktails and fireworks at their stunning lakeside residence: Manek Chowk.
-To rub shoulders with the local glitterati, book a room at the drop-dead gorgeous eighteenth century Taj Lake Palace.
+To rub shoulders with the local glitterati, book a room at the drop-dead gorgeous 18th-century Taj Lake Palace.

-Though it may not come with millennia-old traditions, SXSW has—in its 32 short years—become one of the planet’s most iconic events.
-And given the 2019 line-up (from a screening of Jordan Peele’s Us to a performance by Bedouine), you may well decide that this is your year.
-Oh, and did we mention that The Daily Show With Trevor Noah will be there?
-Just be aware that South by Southwest is actually a series of successive and sometimes overlapping festivals: the Interactive Festival (March 8-12); the Film Festival (8-16); the Music Festival (11-17); and the Comedy Festival (8-16).
+Though it may not come with millennia-old traditions, SXSW has—in its 35 short years—become one of the planet’s most iconic events.
+And given the 2022 lineup (from the world premiere of Everything Everywhere All At Once to performances by Beck and Lizzo), you may well decide that this is your year, especially after the major cancellation of the event in 2021.
+Just be aware that South by Southwest is actually a series of successive and sometimes overlapping festivals: the Film Festival (11-19); the Music Festival (14-20); and the Comedy Festival (11-15).
 For bonus performances with a side of legendary BBQ, hit Stubbs.
-And when you need a breather, head to Barton Springs, a tree-fringed natural swimming hole, just fifteen minutes’ drive from the center of town.
+And when you need a breather, head to Barton Springs, a tree-fringed natural swimming hole, just fifteen minutes’ drive from the centre of town.